 Holland is the ideal country for a bicycle tour.
 There are separate bicycle paths almost everywhere.
 Some paths lead right through nature reserves, where cars are not allowed.
 There are hardly any hills and the beautiful cities and attractions are located at short distance from one another.

 The windmills are one of the greatest Dutch heritage.
 Windmills make part of the symbol of Holland, just like the tulips and the cheese.
 The Dutch built windmills for many centuries for corn milling, land drainage, saw milling, and in fact all manner of industrial purposes.

-2 Nights in Amsterdam.
-Transfers from Amsterdam Central Railway Station or Amsterdam Airport Schiphol followed by a guided tour of Amsterdam.
-Included is a Holland Pass allowing you free or discounted entrances to museums (including the Rijksmuseum) and other attractions in Amsterdam and other cities.
-Return transfers.
+Really discover the capital of Holland.
+We can include return transfers from Amsterdam Central Railway Station or Amsterdam Airport Schiphol followed by a guided tour of Amsterdam.
+We will provide you with a Holland Pass allowing you free or discounted entrances to museums (including the Rijksmuseum) and other attractions in Amsterdam and other cities.

 Take advantage of your time here during winter to discover the Christmas Markets of Monschau and Brussels.
 Our guides will introduce you to Brussels and Bruges using their many monuments as a theme.
 Finally, the Bruges ice sculpture exhibition will take your breath away.

 An exploration of unknown villages in an authentic way.